 Court Hours: Dawn to Dusk (April thru October)

 - Only Members and their guests may play on the courts.
-Guest fees should be paid to the VFMRC Treasurer, PO Box 114, Valley Forge, PA 19481-0114 ((or directly to Ellen Cutler or Caroline Centofante).
-Guest fees are $8/person/day; limit 5 visits for the same person.
+Guest fees should be paid by the host member to the VFMRC Treasurer, PO Box 114, Valley Forge, PA 19481-0114 or preferably online from the reservation screen using a Credit card.
+Guest fees are $9/person/day; limit 5 visits for the same person.

 Swimsuits, running shoes, and heavily-treaded shoes are prohibited.